RimuTec/faker/README.md

 Although RimuTec.Faker has about 140 unit tests, it doesn't guarantee the library is defect-free.
 To help making this library more valuable for other users as well please report all bugs at [https://github.com/RimuTec/Faker/issues](https://github.com/RimuTec/Faker/issues) ideally including steps to reproduce.
 We also consider pull requests (PR).
 Thank you!

 # Credits
-This project uses the yaml files from the [Ruby Faker gem](https://github.com/stympy/faker) under a MIT license.
+This project uses the yaml files from the [Ruby Faker gem](https://github.com/stympy/faker), licensed under the MIT license.
 Thank you to all their contributors!